Movement as Creative Catalyst

-Studying movement, whether in the formal setting of a class or just becoming curious about the genesis of our own movement patters and limitations, can help us infuse our characters with realistic physical responses to their situations.
-It can move us beyond relying on thoughts and feelings to express character and create opportunities to show our character in action.
-We can see the characters’ thoughts and feelings come to life through their actions drawing the reader into a fully formed world.
+Studying movement, whether in the formal setting of a class or just becoming curious about the genesis of our own movement patterns and limitations, can help us infuse our characters with realistic physical responses to their situations.
+It can move us beyond relying on thoughts and feelings to express character and create opportunities to show our characters in action.
+We can see the characters’ thoughts and feelings come to life through their actions, drawing the reader into a fully formed world.
 Action doesn’t have to mean running, fighting, and dancing.
 It can be as simple as sitting, eating, hugging, or standing.
 And we can use movement to choreograph scenes that reveal character.

 As an example, let’s look at a paragraph from Helene Wecker’s 2013 novel, The Golem and the Jinni.
 In this scene, the Jinni has recently been accidentally released by a blacksmith from a bottle where he’d been imprisoned for millennia by an evil wizard.
 Before he’d been imprisoned, he’d been living alone in the deserts of ancient Syria.
-Now, he finds himself in the year 1899 among Manhattan’s Lower East Side Syrian immigrant community, forced to attend the wedding of people he doesn’t know.
+Now, he finds himself in the year 1899 among Manhattan’s tight-knit Lower East Side Syrian immigrant community, forced to attend the wedding of people he doesn’t know.
 The blacksmith, Arbeely, is the only person who knows his true nature.

 Inside, the tables had been pushed to the edges of the room, and a group of men was dancing in a fast-moving ring, their arms about each other’s shoulders.
 The women crowded around them, cheering and clapping.
 The Jinni stood out of their way, in the back of the room, and observed the bride through breaks in the crowd.
 Of all the people at the wedding, she was the one who’d caught his interest.
 She was young and pretty, and clearly very nervous.
 She barely touched the food in front of her but smiled and spoke with the well-wishers who approached their table.
 Next to her, Sam Hosseini ate like a starving man, and stood to greet everyone with hugs and handshakes.
 She listened to her new husband talk and looked up at him with obvious fondness; but occasionally she would glance about, as if looking for reassurance.
 The Jinni remembered what Arbeely had told him, that she was only a few weeks in America, that Hosseini had proposed to her on a visit home.
 And now, the Jinni reflected, she was in a new place, on unsure footing, surrounded by strangers.
 Like himself, in a way.
 A shame that, according to Arbeely, she now belonged to this man only.